-- Through a website, videos and field days, develop opportunities to increase consumer awareness and education of the cotton industry in Kansas. - Host informational meeting for new cotton growers in early 2019 to discuss marketing, herbicide best management practices, etc. Coordinate with Oklahoma State University and Cotton Incorporated.
+- Through a website, videos and field days, develop opportunities to increase consumer awareness and education of the cotton industry in Kansas. - Host informational meeting for new cotton growers to discuss marketing, herbicide best management practices, etc. Coordinate with Oklahoma State University and Cotton Incorporated.